 As physical therapists, Rachel Hohman and her fiancé, Alan, are deemed essential employees during this crisis and continue to work on the frontlines—Hohman in a redeployed role in the healthcare system and her fiancé at his usual position in a hospital.
 They've seen firsthand what the word "essential" really means in the workplace and now, they are applying that definition to their own relationship.

-The couple was planning to tie the knot on June 27 with an elaborate Mass followed by a night of drinking and dancing.
+The couple was planning to tie the knot in June with an elaborate mass followed by a night of drinking and dancing.
 But their actual nuptials will look quite different.
-"We officially decided that we will get married on June 27 with only the essentials: the two of us, a priest, and (hopefully) our parents and siblings," says Hohman.
+"We officially decided that we will get married on June 27, 2020, with only the essentials: the two of us, a priest, and (hopefully) our parents and siblings," says Hohman.
 "On that day, we will get to finally be husband and wife, and that is the most essential to us right now.
 Amidst the many uncertainties of this time, we will recite our vows to one another, for life.
 And for the both of us, there is really nothing more essential."

 2. Distance does make the heart grow fonder.